Qzername/ItsPronouncedGif/README.md

 # ItsPronouncedGif

+> [!WARNING]
+> The app itself is slow, I will improve the speed of both recording and compiling gif in future

 Simple tool for making gifs

 Requires dotnet 7.0 runtime to work and it runs (for now) only on windows